garyjfong/Kafka-Spark-Workshop/README.md

 # Kafka-Spark Workshop

 The following instructions are to setup a simple Kafka-Spark connection to further your understanding of Kafka and Spark.
-Currently, only the Kafka Docker container is setup.
-THe next step would be to link a Spark container to the Kafka container so they can talk to each other.
+Currently, only the Kafka Docker container is set up.
+The next step would be to link a Spark container to the Kafka container so they can talk to each other.

 **Download Docker:**